 Accidents can also occur while boating or while participating in a sporting events.
 Insurance is designed to make one whole after an accident occurs.
 It is imperative to have proper coverage to make either yourself or others whole after an accident.

 In all of the circumstances I have talked about above you can be injured and need your insurance.
 Believe me, there are situations you cannot even fathom.
 It is difficult to imagine something bad happening to you or your family and loved ones, but it is critical that you are prepared should an accident happen to you or someone else.
-I saw a great quote the other day, and it so relates to insurance—“You are free to choose, but you are not free from the consequences of those choices.”
+I saw a great proposal the other day, and it so relates to insurance—“You are free to choose, but you are not free from the consequences of those choices.”
 If you choose to be cheap with your insurance program, you may have unintended consequences for you and your family.
 Does the lowest price protect you and your family should an accident occur?
 Choose wisely!